josevernando/odin-recipes/README.md

 # odin-recipes
-A recipe website project written in HTML
+A recipe website project written in HTML and CSS